Skip to main contentScroll Top

 Our hotel was The Esplanade Chambers Hotel, today's mission for our taxi driver is to take us to our destination... logical.
 But what a mission in this country, or, how can I put it...
 Driving in India is probably unique in the world! (and yet in Thailand it's quite folkloric)

-Without a horn, they simply don't know how to do it, who knows how it works, in my head, I say to myself, but since everyone is honking it no longer makes any sense because we don't know who is doing what...
-It's coming from everywhere and the worst part is that the streets aren't signposted...
+Without a horn, they simply don't know how to do it, who knows how it works, in my head, I'm thinking, but since everyone's honking it doesn't make any sense anymore because you don't know who's doing what… They're coming from everywhere and to top it all off, the streets aren't signposted…

-So, our driver, not speaking a word of English, found himself dragging his feet a bit, asking for directions several times, just as he wanted to invite us to get out to get rid of us...
-Exhausted as I was, I insisted that we be taken to our destination; I had no desire to end up somewhere in Calcutta, however good my sense of direction was.
+So, our driver, not speaking a word of English, found himself wandering around a bit, asking for directions several times, and he seemed more inclined to invite us to get out and get rid of us… Exhausted as I was, I insisted that we be taken to our destination; I had absolutely no desire to end up somewhere in Calcutta, no matter how good my sense of direction was.

-Luckily, we eventually found someone who knew the hotel and finally arrived at our pied-à-terre.
-We got by for 250 ₹ with taxi.
-The entrance is very discreet behind a staircase, we see this old elevator which can barely hold 2 people, a surreal scene.
+Luckily, we eventually found someone who knew the hotel and finally arrived at our place.
+The taxi fare was 250 rupees.
+The entrance is very discreet, hidden behind a staircase; you can see this old elevator that can barely hold two people—a surreal scene.

 But the room is good, the staff there arranged our train to Bodhgaya for the next day.
 After a good shower and a little nap, we finally went out into the street.